 Here are some of our tips…

 - Buy a good quality case if you planning on doing more than one trip per year.
-Trust us that extra $50-100 will see you buying a new case far less often.
+Your bags will get thrown around in transit, the more robust the better.

 - Keep your most valuable items in your carry on luggage or on your person.
 This way they are with you at all times.
 These things include your passport, money, wallet, itinerary, travel vouchers and details of where you are staying at your upcoming destinations.
-Never pack your travel vouchers, buy a small travel wallet and keep them in your top pocket with your passport.
+Never pack your travel vouchers.

 - If you need medical items make sure they are labelled as they were from the pharmacist and if necessary take a doctor’s letter.
-Check with the airline before flying, it’s better to be safe than sorry.
+Check with the airline before flying on their regulations, it’s better to be safe than sorry.
 Carrying unmarked pharmaceuticals can result in you being denied entry into a country, and at the very least, cause you unnecessary delays at the airport.

-- Don’t take valuable jewellery where possible, and if you must ensure that it is covered on either travel or home & contents insurance.
+- If you are travelling with valuable jewellery ensure that it is covered on either your travel or home & contents insurance.

 - Weigh your bag before, if you are over 20kg rethink it, airlines are charging over $60/kg and they are sick of waiving their fees.

-There are restrictions to any liquids, aerosols, gels, and powders that passengers want to take in their carry-on baggage have to comply with the following requirements:
+There are restrictions to any liquids, aerosols, gels, and powders that passengers want to take in their carry-on baggage which must comply with Governement and Airport regulations.

 You may still carry on board prescription medicines.
-Baby products and non-prescription medicines that you need for the flight are also allowed.
-Proof of need may be required.
+Baby products and non-prescription medicines that you need for the flight are also allowed, however Proof of need may be required.